ghulam46/node-js-dicoding-course/README.md

 How to run :
 1. install node js
-2. run code with start "node name_code.js"
+2. run code with "node name_code.js"